liborty/rstats/README.md

 ## Trait Vectors

-has basic vector algebra implemented for &[f64] slices.
+has basic vector algebra implemented for `&[f64]` slices.
-You may get errors when invoking them on Vectors but that is easily remedied by using, e.g.: `myvector.as_slice()`.
+You may get errors when invoking them on `Vec<f64>` but that is easily remedied by using, e.g.: `myvector.as_slice()`.

+## Trait MutVectors

+Some of the above Vector methods are for efficiency reasons reimplemented here so that they mutate `self` in place instead of creating a new Vec.

 ## Releases

+* **Version 0.3.1** Geometric Median speeded up.
+Added trait MutVectors.

-* **Version 0.3.0** completed the innovative Geometric Median.
+* **Version 0.3.0** completed the Geometric Median.
 Removed duplicated implementations of Vector for `Vec<f64>`.

 * **Version 0.2.5** breaking change: removed the struct NDPoints and  its trait GMedian for more simplicity and generality.
 N-dimensional vector algebra is now included in Vectors.